 Work with complex datasets using advanced functions and formulas in Microsoft Excel

-In response to this need, the University of Delaware’s Division of Professional and Continuing Studies (UD PCS) is offering one-day foundational and advanced classes designed to equip participants with the skills needed in today’s job market.
-Classes are held on Saturdays from 8:30 a.m. to 4:30 p.m. on the Newark campus.
+In response to this need, the University of Delaware’s Division of Professional and Continuing Studies (UD PCS) is offering live-online, evening foundational and advanced Excel classes to equip participants with the skills needed for today’s jobs.

-“Knowing that Excel is required in so many professions, our goal is to provide recent college graduates, career changers, and anyone else looking to obtain the necessary skills with the appropriate training in a convenient, one-day, weekend format,” said Patricia Allen, UD PCS program coordinator.
+“Knowing that Excel is required in so many professions, our goal is to provide students, recent college graduates, career changers and anyone else looking to obtain the necessary skills with the appropriate training in a convenient, evening, weekly format,” said Patricia Allen, UD PCS program coordinator.

-Microsoft® Excel Essentials, on April 27, focuses on the foundational skill set needed to navigate through the Excel application with confidence and acquire familiarity with its data management capabilities.
+Microsoft Excel Essentials (Tuesdays, March 2-23) focuses on the foundational skill set needed to navigate through the Excel application with confidence and acquire familiarity with its data management capabilities.
 Summarizing datasets and preparing a workbook for distribution on a professional level are covered.

-Microsoft® Excel Advanced Concepts, on May 11, addresses complex datasets using advanced functions and formulas.
+Microsoft Excel Advanced Concepts (Tuesdays, April 6-27) addresses complex datasets using advanced functions and formulas.
 Lessons include instruction on presenting data insights using advanced charting techniques, setting up forms for collaborative workplace projects, and preparing interactive pivot tables for distribution on a professional level.